1. How do I book a guided tour of Longford Castle?

 Tours of the Castle and gardens last approximately 2 hours; comfortable footwear is recommended.

-All large bags and luggage should be left on the minibus.
-Of course, small bags, purses and wallets may be taken into the house.
+Large bags and luggage should be left on the minibus, but small bags may be taken into the house.

-10. Is the house family friendly?
+12. Is the house family-friendly?
 Can I bring a buggy with me?

 Children over the age of 12 are warmly welcome, if accompanied by an adult.
 The tour, regrettably, is not suitable for younger children.

-There are convenient toilet and refreshment facilities at both Salisbury station and at The Radnor Arms pub.
+There are convenient toilet and refreshment facilities at both Salisbury Train Station and at the Radnor Arms pub.
 The pub has an adapted toilet.

 Electric scooters cannot be used inside the house.
 However, other small mobility aids may be used.